Making contributions

 • The Fund has some exposure to mining companies.
 Mining remains integral to the global economy, including the necessary transition to a renewable economy through the manufacture of renewable energy infrastructure such as wind turbines and solar panels.

 • Our exposure to fossil fuels is implemented through carbon intensity restrictions for our listed equity portfolios.
-The listed equity asset classes are managed with an approach that aims to provide meaningfully less carbon-intensive exposure versus the respective benchmarks (based on ISS data on scope 1 and 2 carbon intensity levels).
+The listed equity asset classes are managed with an approach that aims to provide meaningfully less carbon-intensive exposure versus the respective benchmarks (calculated on MSCI Analytics on scope 1 and 2 carbon intensity levels).
 Our listed equity carbon intensity restrictions are fund-wide and apply to listed equities across our options.

 For further information please refer to our carbon budget page